 What a firm hope and what truly good news this is.

-The Gospel is apocalyptic because in its simplest form there is foretold in Scripture a certain end to this current age.
+The Gospel’s hope is centered on this final consummation, because in its simplest form there is foretold in Scripture a certain end to this current age when “the kingdoms of this world become the kingdoms of our Lord and of His Christ,” (cf. Rev. 11:15).
 This end is the driving force of the events in the Bible from the fall of Adam to Jesus’ descent from the sky.
 Even from Genesis 3:15, as we’ve seen, there is a general thrust towards this final hope being accomplished when the head of the serpent is crushed, and the earth and man are delivered form the effects of sin and the curse.
 It stands so vibrantly clear even from Genesis 3 that the orientation of the Bible is focused on this final event.
-This final event is the very subject of apocalypticism.
-Do not be put off by the term apocalyptic – it is truly a helpful term when approaching the subject.
+This final event is the very subject of eschatology Do not be put off by the term eschatology – it is truly a helpful term when approaching the subject.
 We don’t have to overcomplicate the simplicity of this so let us be extremely pragmatic here.
-When we say the good news is apocalyptic, we simply mean that the entirety of the Christian hope is set in the events of the future (soon to take place) that bring about the final deliverance which God has promised.
+When we say the good news is consummation, we simply mean that the entirety of the Christian hope is set in the events of the future (soon to take place) that bring about the final deliverance which God has promised.
 It means that this current age in which we live is broken, sinful, wicked, and dark because man sinned but that there is a future day when God will end this age and transition us into the age of perfection, sinlessness, righteousness, and light-filled glory.
 It is the culmination and bringing to fruition of everything God has said.
 It is the fulfillment of the promises to Israel and their extension to the Gentiles.
 It is indeed everything we have described within this article finally coming to pass.

 First off, it is important to understand that the bible presents a very clear dichotomy between this age in which we live, and the next age when this one ends.
-In essence, the age to come, and the events that lead to this grand transition are what we are studying in apocalypticism.
-So, just mark this in our minds as a finality: Apocalypticism is not a scary word that we cannot understand.
-It simply means the final events that transition this age into the next age.
+In essence, the age to come, and the events that lead to this grand transition are what we are studying in this pillar.
+So, just mark this in our minds as a finality- We are simply discussing the final events that transition this age into the next age.
 I am saying that many of the promises in Scripture actually find their fulfillment after Jesus returns, rather than before as is very often presented.
 Let’s look at the Scriptures to see if this is true.

 Firstly, the Creational existence that we know, which God created good has been subjected to futility and is currently groaning for its own deliverance,